 This resume is perfect because:

-- It includes the five key sections: header with contact info, professional summary, work experience, skills and education.
+- It includes the five key sections: header with contact info, professional summary, work experience, skills, and education.

-- The design is pleasant on the eyes.
+- The design is visually appealing.

 - The design is also ATS-friendly, meaning it will bypass employer screening software.